 For many children, school can be tedious.
 They’d much rather be playing with friends or watching TV.
-However, as education is such a necessity, you cannot simply abandon them in favor of the students who want to learn.
+However, as education is such a necessity, you cannot simply abandon them in favour of the students who want to learn.
 Indeed, any exceptional teacher understands that the ones that struggle to focus are the ones that need the most assistance.
-If you have encountered a student who seems unable to avoid distractions, whether from themselves or others, here are six ways to encourage them to focus.
+If you have encountered a student who seems unable to avoid distractions, whether from themselves or others, here are 7 ways to encourage them to focus.

 - Keep Things Simple